Simon Leviev: Criminal activity and legal trouble

 In 2011, Hayut was charged in Israel with theft, forgery, and fraud for cashing stolen checks.
 According to reports, he stole a checkbook belonging to a family while babysitting their child, and another's while working as a handyman at their home.
 He never showed up in court and escaped the country across the border into Jordan with a fake passport under the name Mordechai Nisim Tapiro, and fled to Europe.
 In 2012, he was indicted by an Israeli court and charged with theft and forgery of checks, as well as for leaving a five-year-old he was babysitting unattended.
-In 2015, he was arrested in Finland and was sentenced to three years in prison for defrauding several women.
-When arrested in Finland, he claimed he was an Israeli man born in 1978 and was found with two forged Israeli passports, three forged Israeli driver's licenses, two forged Israeli flight permits, and five forged American Express credit cards.
+In 2015, he was arrested in Finland and was sentenced to three years in prison.
+When arrested in Finland, he claimed he was an Israeli man born in 1978 and was found with two forged Israeli passports, three forged Israeli driver's licenses, two forged Israeli flight permits, and five American Express credit cards.

 After finishing his sentence early, he returned to Israel to be recharged and sentenced in 2017.
 However, according to The Times of Israel, he assumed a different identity by changing his legal name to Simon Leviev and fled the country again.
 Hayut travelled around Europe, pretending to be different people.
-He exploited several women in Germany using the name Michael Bilton.
-He also presented himself as the son of Russian-Israeli diamond mogul Lev Leviev, using the dating app Tinder to contact women as Leviev, and tricked them into loaning him money that he never repaid.
-He would charm women with lavish gifts, taking them to dinners on private jets using money he borrowed from other women he previously conned.
-He would later pretend he was being targeted by his "enemies", often sending the same messages and images pretending that his bodyguard was attacked, asking his victims to help him financially; they would often take out bank loans and new credit cards in order to help.
-He would then use the money gained through the deception to lure new victims, while essentially operating a Ponzi scheme.
-Later, he would pretend to repay his victims by sending forged documents showing fake bank transfers.
+He allegedly also presented himself as the son of Russian-Israeli diamond mogul Lev Leviev, using the dating app Tinder to contact women as Leviev, and tricked them into loaning him money that he never repaid.
+He would charm women with lavish gifts, taking them to dinners on private jets.
+He would later pretend he was being targeted by his "enemies", often sending the same messages and images pretending that his bodyguard was attacked, asking his victims to help him financially.